gwct/fish-genomics/README.md

 # Selection pipeline

-From annotated genomes to selection tests
+From CDS orthologs to selection tests

 ## Intro